 Churchill College’s Archive Centre houses the papers of Sir Winston Churchill, including correspondence between Churchill and Chiang Kai-shek, President of the Republic of China during World War II.
 It also holds papers concerning the return of Hong Kong to China in 1997.
 These papers are of significant value to people interested in doing research in these areas.

 Read about studying AMES at Churchill from some of our students.

-You are welcome to apply to AMES with A Levels or IB Higher Levels in any subject.
+You are welcome to apply to AMES with A Levels / IB Higher Levels in any subject.
 In assessing your application, we will be looking for evidence of an intelligent and enquiring mind, as well as perseverance and commitment.
-We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities of teaching English in China during the Gap Year.
+We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities for teaching English in China, for example.

 We will ask you to submit two examples of teacher-marked written work.

 If called, you will normally have at least two interviews, one of which will be with Churchill's Director of Studies.
 You may be interviewed at another College.

 Churchill AMES graduates have been offered jobs to work in the Foreign Office, law firms, accounting firms, consultancy firms, international companies, etc. Your Director of Studies and your College Tutor will be happy to help you to plan your future career.